-This is why we can say with deep conviction that we are saved by this blood of Jesus.
+This is why we can say with deep conviction that we are saved by this cross of Jesus.
 This is why we can say with passion that Jesus is the perfect offering for our sins.
-His offering-his sacrifice-makes holy even the awful aspects of humanity, his offering takes all of human experience to the very heart of God, and in that heart of God we meet... perfect love.
+His offering makes holy even the awful aspects of humanity, His offering takes all of human experience to the very heart of God, and in that heart of God we meet ... perfect love.